sivaprasadt246/MelanomaDetection/README.md

 - Augmentor was used to reduce class imbalance (500 images per class got added)
 - Observations:
     - Changes done for data imbalance helped in improving training and validation accuracy.
-    - On top of data imbalance changes
+    - On top of data imbalance changes, tried two options
+      - With dropout and batch normalization
+      - With only dropout
-      - Using dropout and batch normalization : validation accuracy is oscillating and there is considerable difference in training and validation accuracy.
+    - Even though validation accuracy increased, still there is 0.1 gap between training and validation accuracy.
-      - Using only dropout : validation accuracy is comparatively better and also the difference with training accuracy is less.

 ## References
 - https://keras.io/guides/